-α • T 7
+~ • T 7 r

-Sei \mathbf{n} r Year
+Sei $\mathbf{n}$ r Y ear

-LLCII
+cui

 Fall Spring

 Course Sem.
 Hrs.
 Course Sem.
 Hrs.

-Finance 450 3 Finance 348 3
+Finance 344 3 Finance 348 or Finance 366 3

 Finance 442 3 Finance 443 3

 Finance 347 3 Business 458 3

 Non-Business Elective 3 Non-Business Elective 3

 Humanities Elective 3 Non-Business Elective 3

 Total Credits 15 Total Credits 15

-- 353 Human Resource Management (3) (Prerequisite: 351) F, S. A survey course providing students an introduction to the key functions in the field of human resource management.
-The course stresses the relevance of strategic HRM to organizational operation and its use in support of strategic organizational goals.
-Topics include legal issues, recruitment, selection, training, performance appraisal, compensation, benefits and organizational discipline. - 355 Production and Operations Management (3) (Prerequisite: BUS 305) F, S, SU.
-Study of the production and operations component of business.
-Topics include capacity and location planning, inventory management, scheduling of jobs and projects, and quality assurance and control.
-Use of quantitative methods. - 356 Process Improvement and Quality Control (3) (Prerequisite: MGT 355) S. A study of management philosophy, practices and analytical processes implemented in quality planning and administration of products and services.
-Topics include corporate culture, quality design, human factors and motivation, quality auditing, service quality, quality assurance, quality circles, and conformance to design. - 357 Management of Service Operations (3) (Prerequisite: MGT 355) S. This course focuses on the challenges of managing service operations.
-The major topics covered are those critical to achieving operational excellence, including the design and delivery of services, service productivity, revenue management, risk management, customer contact management, service quality and customer retention, capacity management, and demand management. - 373 Management Science (3) (Prerequisite: 355) S. Applications of hypothesis testing, simple linear regression, and multiple linear regression.
+- 373 Management Science (3) (Prerequisite: 355) S. Applications of hypothesis testing, simple linear regression, and multiple linear regression.
 Coverage of the mathematical structure, the solution procedures, and the application of basic management science models, including linear programming, network modeling and simulation.
 Study of project management methods and techniques.
 Use of computer software to solve problems. - 452 Advanced Human Resource Management (3) (Prerequisite: 353) F. Focuses on three subareas of Human Resource Management: 1) Equal Employment Opportunity, 2) Wage and Salary Administration, and 3) Recruitment and Selection.
-Course covers state and federal legislation impacting all topics and exposes students to mechanics of the three areas and how they operate within the firm. - 454 Entrepreneurship and Small Business Management (3) (Prerequisite: FIN 341, MKT 331, MGT 351, or permission of school) F, S. Study of the special problems of initiating and managing a small business.
+Course covers state and federal legislation impacting all topics and exposes students to mechanics of the three areas and how they operate within the firm. - 453 Managing the Nonprofit Organization (3) (Prerequisite 358 or NPM 358) S. An introduction to managing and improving the performance of nonprofit organizations in an environment of pressure from stakeholders to rationalize management practices, show measurable outcomes and keep administrative costs low.
+Major topics include strategic planning, strategic management, fund raising managing, public relations, political support, international opportunities, information technology, financial management, human resource management, and management of legal processes.
+Credit cannot be received for both MGT 453 and NPM 453. - 454 Entrepreneurship and Small Business Management (3) (Prerequisite: FIN 341, MKT 331, MGT 351, or permission of school) F, S. Study of the special problems of initiating and managing a small business.
 Integrates the functions of finance, marketing, and management and stresses the special discipline and characteristics required of the small business entrepreneur. - 455 Current Issues in Management (3) (Prerequisite: 351) By arrangement.
 Exposes students to the latest developments in the field of management.
-Current topics are pursued, including the areas of international business, social responsibility of business, entrepreneurship and small business, human resource management and labor relations, business strategy, and production and operations management. - 460 International Management (3) (Prerequisite: 351) This course is designed to provide students with an introduction to the managerial challenges of international business.

-- 467 Supply Chain Management (3) (Prerequisite: 355) F. Focuses on the process of planning, implementing and controlling supply chain operations from initial raw materials to the finished product.
-Examines the analytical modeling of various aspects of a supply chain including product flows; the information flows; and the relationships among supply chain participants. - 468 Production Planning and Control (3) (Prerequisite: MGT 355) F. This course provides an in-depth study of the full spectrum of activities of production managers.
+Current topics are pursued, including the areas of international business, social responsibility of business, entrepreneurship and small business, human resource management and labor relations, business strategy, and production and operations management. - 460 International Management (3) (Prerequisite: 351) This course is designed to provide students with an introduction to the managerial challenges of international business. - 467 Supply Chain Management (3) (Prerequisite: 355) F. Focuses on the process of planning, implementing and controlling supply chain operations from initial raw materials to the finished product.
+Examines the analytical modeling of various aspects of a supply chain including product flows; the information flows; and the relationships among supply chain participants. - 468 Production Planning and Control (3) (Prerequisite: 355) F. This course provides an in-depth study of the full spectrum of activities of production managers.
 Topics covered include forecasting, independent demand inventory management, just-in-time inventory management, materials requirement planning, capacity planning, production activity control, and master production scheduling.
 Emphasis will be given to the use of personal computers to support decision making. - 497 Special Studies (3), (2), or (1) (Prerequisite: Permission of school) By arrangement.
 Open only to juniors or seniors with a grade point average of 3.0 or higher in their major courses.
-A maximum of 3 semester hours may be earned.
+A maximum of

+3 semester hours may be earned.
 All individual research projects are reviewed by three faculty members from two different disciplines.
 May be taken for credit (3 hours) towards the Honors degree by special arrangement.